justinpinkney/justinpinkney.com/content/blog/trying-leaflet/index.md

 <br />

-This page is mostly just a test of the integration of Leaflet for displaying big images on my Gatsby powered homepage, but there are some details on how this works below.
+This page is mostly just a test of the integration of Leaflet for displaying big images on my Gatsby powered homepage.
+Below are some brief scratchings on how this works so I don't forget.

 ## What is MDX actually good for?